Province Acquires StoneTurn to Create a Fully Integrated Financial Advisory Platform

 Combination creates a stronger, senior-led advisory platform built for increasingly complex corporate challenges

-The move creates a multidisciplinary advisory platform positioned to support clients facing increasingly interconnected financial, legal, and regulatory risks.
-By integrating StoneTurn's investigative, compliance, and dispute capabilities with Province's established leadership in restructuring, interim management, capital markets, and litigation support, the combined firm offers a more seamless approach to complex, high-stakes corporate challenges.
+The move creates a multi-disciplinary advisory platform positioned to support clients facing increasingly interconnected financial, legal, and regulatory risks.
+By integrating StoneTurn's investigative, compliance, and dispute capabilities with Province's established leadership in restructuring and capital markets, the combined firm offers a more seamless approach to complex, high-stakes corporate challenges.
 This acquisition builds upon the thesis of Trivest's partnership with Province, which began in 2024.
 The result is a diversified advisory platform built for an era where complexity is the norm.

 The combination is designed to simplify how corporations and their legal counsel manage complex matters.
 By housing these specialties within a single platform, the firm:

-- Ensures continuity of strategy from initial investigation through financial or operational recovery.
+- Ensures continuity of strategy from initial investigation through financial recovery or restructuring.

 - Preserves institutional knowledge, reducing the friction often caused by hand-offs between multiple external advisors.

-- Accelerates decision-making by seamlessly aligning financial and legal strategies in real time.
+- Accelerates decision-making by aligning legal and financial strategies in real time.

 "What stood out immediately in our discussions with Province was the strong cultural alignment," said Brad Wilson, Managing Partner of StoneTurn.
 "Both firms share a commitment to senior-led execution built upon decades of experience, and delivering trusted advice in the most challenging situations.
 Together, Province and StoneTurn can support our clients with broader capabilities without sacrificing the agility and personal attention that define how we work."